 Anyone actively volunteering with Winchester Radio is eligible for charity membership.
 Financial support is just as valuable to Winchester Radio as practical support and, in recognition of this, anyone donating £10 or more per month, or giving a single donation of £100 or more per year, is also eligible for charity membership, so that all those actively supporting Winchester Radio are able to have a say in its future.

-If you’re committed to always acting in the best interests of Winchester Radio, and are interested in becoming a member of the charity, please complete the Expression of Interest form below.
+If you’re committed to always acting in the best interests of Winchester Radio, you can become a member of the charity by signing-up below.
+If you’d like further information, or to sign-up offline, or pay by cheque /bank transfer, please complete the Expression of Interest form below.

 Expression of Interest